 Removing wallpaper can be a difficult task at best and most people avoid it if at all possible.
 What comes to mind is endless hours of peeling tiny bits of paper off the wall with a paint scraper while trying not to destroy your walls in the process.
 Is there a better way?

-Regardless of how beautiful the old wallpaper is in your home; at some point you will want to give your walls a new look.
-The thought of removing old wallpaper can give some folks nightmares, and stripping wallpaper from plaster walls can requires extra care.
+Regardless of how beautiful old wallpaper is in your home, at some point you may want to give your walls a new look.
+The thought of removing old wallpaper can give some folks nightmares, and stripping wallpaper from plaster walls may call for extra care.
 If you use the techniques suggested in this article, the old paper will come off easily and you’ll be ready to hang your new wallpaper in no time.

 Wallpaper has long been a favorite design element to bring elegance to a room and grab your attention.
 Unfortunately, as it gets older, damage can occur and what was once beautiful has now become an eyesore.
 We’ll show you how to repair the most common types of wallpaper damage, like curling corners, bubbles, and opening seams.

 You’ve finally decided to update your home, starting with tearing out the wallpaper that you’ve had for over 30 years.
 You also need to remove the wallpaper glue ﹘ a tedious task that takes time and energy in order to achieve a smooth, clean wall.
 Unfortunately, no matter how hard you work, stubborn wallpaper glue often remains, which can be a problem if you plan to paint or wallpaper the wall.

 No matter how badly you want to replace the wallpaper in the bathroom, you know you have to remove the old paper first, and taking down the old wallpaper can seem like a daunting task.
 Attacking the old wallpaper with just a sponge and putty knife will make you wish you never started the project.
 Without the right wallpaper removal tools, the job can become overwhelming, but it doesn’t need to be.